fermi0/minimalapi/README.md

-This is a practice project to make a minimal API using .NET framework.
+This is a practice project to make a minimal API using .NET core.

 To run this project, open the project in Visual Studio or VSCode.